For Inspiration and Recognition of Science and Technology: Government

-At the World Championship in Atlanta, speakers included former President of the United States George Herbert Walker Bush in 2008 and United States Secretary of Education Arne Duncan in 2010.
+At the World Championship in Atlanta, speakers included former President of the United States George H. W. Bush in 2008 and United States Secretary of Education Arne Duncan in 2010.
 In 2010, former U.S. Undersecretary of Commerce and Director of the U.S. Patent and Trademark Office Jon Dudas was selected to be the President of FIRST.

-At the Championship in St. Louis, President of the United States Barack Obama has spoken via a pre-recorded message every year from 2011 to 2014.
+At the Championship in St. Louis, former President of the United States Barack Obama spoke via a pre-recorded message from 2011 to 2014.

 FIRST has received the attention of politicians in Canada as well.
 Ontario MPP Bob Delaney and Ontario MPP Vic Fedeli have made remarks in the Legislative Assembly of Ontario regarding their FIRST Robotics Competition experiences and showing their support.

 NASA, through its Robotics Alliance Project, is a major supporter of FIRST.

 In 2018, the first episode of season five of STEM in 30, the National Air and Space Museum's television show for middle school students, featured FIRST.